Risk and Crisis Management

 Business Continuity Management (BCM)

 PTTEP's Business Continuity Management System (BCMS) is part of the company's enterprise risk management.
 The Business Continuity Plan (BCP) is developed to prepare for effective response during disruption following emergency or crisis.
-PTTEP develops the BCMS in alignment with an international standard for Business Continuity Management ISO 22301 and establishes the Business Continuity Management Policy with the following objectives:
+PTTEP develops the BCMS in alignment with an international standard for ISO 22301 Business Continuity Management System (BCMS) and establishes the Business Continuity Management Policy with the following objectives:

 - To protect our people, organization, brand and reputation, the interests of our stakeholders and the wider community.